stackblitz/docs/docs/platform/api/javascript-sdk-dependencies.md

 ---
-title: 'SDK: managing dependencies'
+title: Managing dependencies with the SDK
 ---

-# SDK: managing dependencies
+# {{ $frontmatter.title }}

-When creating new projects with the [`sdk.openProject`](/guide/javascript-sdk/#openproject) and [`sdk.embedProject`](/guide/javascript-sdk/#embedproject) methods, you can specify which npm dependencies should be installed on startup.
+When creating new projects with the [`sdk.openProject`](/docs/platform/javascript-sdk/#openproject) and [`sdk.embedProject`](/docs/platform/javascript-sdk/#embedproject) methods, you can specify which npm dependencies should be installed on startup.

-The expected way to specify dependencies depends on the [runtime environment](/guide/available-environments/).
+The expected way to specify dependencies depends on the [runtime environment](/docs/platform/available-environments/).

 :::info Reminder
 Projects created with the `template: 'node'` option will use the WebContainers environment (currently on stackblitz.com only).
 Projects created with a different `template` value will use the EngineBlock environment (available on stackblitz.com and StackBlitz Enterprise Edition).